tfrederiksen/inelastica/Examples/Graphene-SiC/mixps/README.txt

-This file contains several inputs and scripts for generate the potential for virtual crystal approximation in 4H-SiC.
+This directory contains several inputs and scripts for generate the potential for virtual crystal approximation in 4H-SiC.

-In virtual crystal approximation, we use the "mixed" pseudo potential to reproduce doped state.
+In virtual crystal approximation, we use the "mixed" pseudo potential to reproduce the doped state.
 For the detail, we recommend the document in the following link: http://personales.unican.es/junqueraj/JavierJunquera_files/Metodos/Pseudos/VCA/VCA.pdf